gresium/Autonomous-vehicles-AV-and-intelligent-transport-systems-ITS-Detection-/README.md

 ### Overview
 This project implements a computer vision pipeline for **autonomous vehicle and intelligent transport system (ITS)** image detection using **MobileNetV3** on a custom dataset.
 It was developed and tested in Google Colab, optimized for real-world object recognition across multiple vehicle classes such as cars, buses, and trucks.
+( for the images.zip file dm me personally , size to big)
 ---

 ## 🧠 Model Pipeline